 3. After displaying the HMI the System Master shall vote to go to sleep if no other non-infotainment features are required from the system master.

+Note: when a Load Shed event and Transport Mode event are active at the same time the load shed event shall take priority.
+This includes any HMI displayed to the user.

 PWRMAN-SR-REQ-014509/I-Infotainment Components Load Shed State requirements (TcSE ROIN-66172-3)